suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ```diff
 - text in red
 ```
-There are different bike companies such as ```diff -Zagster```  and Lime Bikes present all over the US to ensure that people get rides when needed.
+There are different bike companies such as ```diff - Zagster```  and Lime Bikes present all over the US to ensure that people get rides when needed.
 As a result, there is an increase in demand for these bikes as some people move to these cost-efficient and environment friendly transport options.
 As a result of this transition, there is variation in the demand for bikes in different regions.

 ![foxdemo](https://upload.wikimedia.org/wikipedia/commons/5/54/Capital_Bikeshare_station_outside_Eastern_Market_Metro.jpg)
 ![foxdemo](https://cdn3.creativecirclemedia.com/liherald/original/1350078611_0a6b.jpg)